Bayesian Inference in Nonparametric Dynamic State-Space Models: Overview of state-space models

 In the above, $f_t$ and $g_t$ are assumed to be functions of known forms which may or may not explicitly depend upon $t$; $\eta_t,\epsilon_t$ are usually assumed to be zero mean $iid$ normal variates.
 The choice $f_t(x_{t})=F_tx_{t}$ and $g_t(x_{t-1})=G_tx_{t-1}$, assuming known $F_t,G_t$, have found very wide use in the literature.
 Obviously, $x_t,y_t$ may be univariate or multivariate.
 Matrix-variate dynamic linear models have been considered by \ctn{Quintana87} and \ctn{West97} (see also \ctn{Carvalho07}).
 Equation (\ref{eq:obs1}) is called the observational equation, while (\ref{eq:evo1}) is known as the evolutionary equation.
 Letting $\bD_T=(y_1,\ldots,y_T)'$ denote the available data, the goal is to obtain inferences about $y_{T+1}$ (single-step forecast), $y_{T+k}$ ($k$-step forecast), $x_{T+1}$ conditional on $y_{T+1}$ (filtering), $x_{T-k}$ (retrospection).
 In the Bayesian paradigm, the interests center upon analyzing the corresponding posteriors $[y_{T+1}\mid \bD_T]$, $[y_{T+k}\mid \bD_T]$, $[x_{T+1}\mid \bD_T,y_{T+1}]$ (also, $[x_{T+1}\mid \bD_T]$) and $[x_{T-k}\mid \bD_T]$.

 In the non-Bayesian framework, solutions to dynamic systems are quite generally available via the well-known Kalman filter.
 However, the performance of Kalman filter is heavily dependent on the assumption of Gaussian errors and linearity of the functions in the observation and the evolution equations.
 In the case of non-linear dynamic models, various linearization techniques are used to obtain approximate solutions.
 For details on these issues, see \ctn{Brockwell87}, \ctn{Meinhold89}, \ctn{West97} and the references therein.
 The Bayesian paradigm frees the investigator from restrictions of linear functions or Gaussian errors, and allows for very general dynamic model building through coherent combination of prior and the available time series data, and using Markov chain Monte Carlo (MCMC) for inference.
 Bayesian non-linear dynamic models with non-Gaussian errors, in conjunction with the Gibbs sampling approach for inference, have been considered in \ctn{Carlin92}.
+For general details on non-linear and non-Gaussian approches to state space models, see \ctn{Durbin01}.